Nish0178/todo-pro-web/README.md

 ## 🚀 TodoPro – Smart Task Management Web App

-TodoPro is a **full-stack task management web application** designed to help users plan, track, and complete their daily tasks efficiently.
+TodoPro is a **full-stack task management web application** built to help users organize, track, and complete daily tasks efficiently.

-Built with a modern tech stack, it offers a clean UI, real-time analytics, and secure authentication for a smooth productivity experience.
+It features secure authentication, real-time analytics, task prioritization, productivity tracking, and export functionality — all wrapped in a clean responsive UI.

 ---